FraunhoferIOSB/camera_aravis2/README.md

 Camera_aravis2 explicitly looks for a number of features in a couple of categories to be specified and tries to set the features accordingly.
 If specified as launch parameter, camera_aravis2 will set the following features in the same order as listed below:

-- `DeviceControl`: List of GenICam parameters of the 'DeviceControl' category that are to be set.
+- `DeviceControl` (List): GenICam parameters of the 'DeviceControl' category that are to be set.
 Here, no specific order is implemented.
 Nested parameter list is evaluated in alphabetical order.
 - `TransportLayerControl`
-    - `BEGIN`: List of additional GenICam parameters that are not be set at the beginning of the 'TransportLayerControl' section.
+    - `BEGIN` (List): Additional GenICam parameters that are not be set at the beginning of the 'TransportLayerControl' section.
 Nested parameter list is evaluated in alphabetical order.
     - `GevSCPSPacketSize` (Int): Specifies the packet size, in bytes, which are to be send.
 This should correspond 'DeviceStreamChannelPacketSize' and the maximum transport unit (MTU) of the interface.
     - `GevSCPD` (Int): Controls the delay (in GEV timestamp counter unit) to insert between each packet for this stream channel.
     - `PtpEnable` (Bool): Enables the Precision Time Protocol (PTP).
-    - `END`: List of additional GenICam parameters that are not be set at the end of the 'TransportLayerControl' section.
+    - `END` (List): Additional GenICam parameters that are not be set at the end of the 'TransportLayerControl' section.
 Nested parameter list is evaluated in alphabetical order.
 - `ImageFormatControl`
-    - `BEGIN`: List of additional GenICam parameters that are not be set at the beginning of the 'ImageFormatControl' section.
+    - `BEGIN` (List): Additional GenICam parameters that are not be set at the beginning of the 'ImageFormatControl' section.
 Nested parameter list is evaluated in alphabetical order.
     - `PixelFormat`* (String): Format of the pixels provided by the device.
     - `ReverseX`* (Bool): Flip horizontally the image sent by the device.
     - `ReverseY`* (Bool): Flip vertically the image sent by the device.